Gametrics/standards/grc.md

 This field is **OPTIONAL** and may be skipped.

 The service history field represents a list of repair events.
-A “repair event” defined as service of a single item or directly related group of items in a sub-assembly.
+A "repair event" defined as service of a single item or directly related group of items in a sub-assembly.

 The service history field format is as follows: